bmh0013/Tip-Calculator/README.md

 </table>

 ## Setup
-This project requires Apple's xCode to test on mobile devices: https://apps.apple.com/us/app/xcode/id497799835?mt=12
+This project requires Apple's Xcode to test on mobile devices: <br/>
+https://apps.apple.com/us/app/xcode/id497799835?mt=12

 To run this project, download it locally using git: